craftercms/docusign-plugin/README.md

 5. Alternatively, create a sample form to request the same

-* Create a form with ``
+* Create a form with `/component/plugins/org/craftercms/plugin/docusign/docusign-form` content type.

 ![docusign_form](/docusign_form.png)

-* Create a page with `` content type
+* Create a page with `/page/plugins/org/craftercms/plugin/docusign/docusign-page` content type to display the DocuSign form in previous step.

 ![docusign_page](/docusign_page.png)

-* Sample page available and you can input signer email and name to sign contract via email
+* Sample page available and you can input signer email and name to sign contract via email.

 ![sample_page](/sample_page.png)